 The chair will aim to consider:

-The PSCP has produced some guidance notes to help you with completing your report for an Initial CP Conference.
+The PSCP has produced some guidance notes to help you with completing your report for an initial child protection conference.

 When working with a family and/or child you should make them aware of how to make a comment, compliment or complaint to Children’s Social Care.
 Follow the link here for more information